afforeroc/vuejs-cf/README.md

 ```
 npm run serve
 ```
-> Remeber give access to Node.js use the local network
+> Remember give access to Node.js to use the local network

 * Open your web browser on
 ```